AGOberprieler/GinJinn2/docs/3-getting_started.rst

 The "images" folder contains the simulated images;
 "annotations.json" stores the corresponding instance-segmentation annotations in COCO format.

+You can use ``ginjinn info -a shapes_ds/annotations.json`` to display dataset statistics like the number of images and instances per category.

 **optional**: You can visualize annotations using the ``ginjinn utils vis`` command.
 The following command generates instance-segmentation visualizations (``-v segmentation``) for the simulated dataset (``-a shapes_ds/annotations.json``) in a new folder "shapes_ds_vis" (``-o shapes_ds_vis``).